 - and yes, I know Tux represents Linux and not open source software generally, but it's a cute thumbnail

 By open technology, I mean equipment compatible with communications protocols based on open standards.
 Open standards are publicly available and so supported by a large number of vendors.
 Examples include OPC UA, CAN bus, PROFINET and Modbus, there are many more.

-For decades many industry sectors were tied into proprietary DCS soltuions.
+For decades many industry sectors were tied into proprietary DCS solutions.
 These had advantages: stability, reliability, and a known lifecycle; providing robust control over large complex processes.
-Nearly all DCS products offered similar functionailty and capabilities, however due to the closed nature of the technology end users had to return to the original vendor for subsequent upgrades and modifications.
-The alternative was to "rip and replace", a huge endevour requiring significant cost and disruption.
+Nearly all DCS products offered similar functionality and capabilities, however due to the closed nature of the technology end users had to return to the original vendor for subsequent upgrades and modifications.
+The alternative was to "rip and replace", a huge endeavour requiring significant cost and disruption.

 Bear in mind that it is highly likely you have a mix of technology already, for example packaged equipment containing PLCs or reporting packages gathering plant data.
 How integrated are these systems with the main DCS/SCADA?